WP-for-Church/Sermon-Manager/readme.txt

 == Changelog ==
 = 2.4.3 =
-* Fix date checking URL (last time)
-* Fix scripts and styles not loading when shortcode is used in ordinary posts (another issue)
 * Fix Sermon Manager interfering with regular post dates under some circumstances
 * Fix fatal error when using UpdraftPlus
 * Fix fatal error for longtime Sermon Manager users (thank you <3)
 * Fix audio URL duplication in "Download Files" section

-= 2.4.2 =
 * Fix date checking URL
 * Fix scripts and styles not loading when shortcode is used in ordinary posts
 * Fix new player styles not loading